Codeception/Codeception/docs/03-AcceptanceTests.md

 * number of retries (1 by default)
 * interval (200ms by default)

 Retries are disabled by default.
-To enable them you should add retry step generators to suite config:
+To enable them you should add retry step decorators to suite config:

 ```yaml
 # in acceptance.suite.yml